WHO WE ARE

+Climate Access is a nonprofit organization focused on building political and public support for climate and clean energy solutions by developing and promoting effective communication and engagement approaches.
 Since 2011, Climate Access has demonstrated the value of going beyond environmental frames and using new narrative concepts that have since become widely used, such as illustrating the interconnectedness between energy use and climate change and emphasizing the need for carbon-free or low-carbon energy.
-We introduced the idea of shifting from a “should we act?” to a “we are acting” posture with the preparation frame that places a greater emphasis on the need for communities to ready themselves for current and future climate impacts.
+We introduced the idea of shifting from a “should we act?” to a “we are acting” posture with the Preparation Frame that places a greater emphasis on the need for communities to ready themselves for current and future climate impacts.

-Cara Pike is the founder and director of Climate Access.
-Her work includes creation of the Ecological Roadmap, a values-based approach to building support for environmental protection; Climate Communications Behavior Change – A Guide for Practitioners, and other widely used publications and toolkits.
-Cara regularly advises government agencies and nonprofit organizations including the Obama Administration, City of Boston, Province of British Columbia, State of Vermont, and others.
+Cara Pike is the founder and director of Climate Access, a nonprofit focused on building political and public support for climate solutions through its learning network for nonprofit and government leaders, pilot projects that test new engagement approaches, and communication research and strategy consulting services.
+Her work includes creation of the Preparation Frame: A Guide for Understanding and Engaging Around Climate Impacts; the Ecological Roadmap, a values-based approach to building support for environmental protection; Climate Communications Behavior Change – A Guide for Practitioners, and other widely used publications and toolkits.
+Cara regularly advises government agencies and nonprofit organizations.
+Clients have included the City of Boston, Ocean Science Trust, Union of Concerned Scientists, Province of Alberta, and others.

 Meredith plays a lead role in the production and curation of strategic communications and outreach tools for climate leaders.
 Her enthusiasm for the field began during her time at Earthjustice where she investigated the social values that influence environmental engagement.
 Previously, Meredith explored the dynamics of personal and societal transformation with grassroots social change leaders as an assistant research scientist at the Research Center for Leadership in Action.
 Meredith has a Bachelor of Arts in Urban Studies from Vassar College and a Masters of Public Administration in Public Policy Analysis from New York University’s Wagner Graduate School of Public Service.